Troubleshooting

 Out-of-memory issues

 When building a large project or website, you might run into memory limits.
-In that case, consider the following environment variable.
+In that case, consider adjusting the QUARTO_DENO_V8_OPTIONS environment variable.

 In this example, we’re setting the maximum amount of memory to be allocated by Deno to be 8GB.
 Adjust this to your computer’s limits.